Stock market hit by worst day since Covid amid fears of new banking crisis

 ‘If the bank fails, this could have major implications for other European banks’

-Fears the global economy might be hit by a fresh banking crisis wiped billions of pounds off the value of top firms on Wednesday amid growing uncertainty over the future of troubled Credit Suisse.
+Fears the global economy might be hit by a fresh banking crisis wiped billions of pounds off the value of top firms on Wednesday during growing uncertainty over the future of troubled Credit Suisse.

-Jitters spread through global markets as shares in the struggling Swiss lender crashed to a record low, dragging London’s FTSE 100 down 3.8% to its lowest level this year.
+Jitters spread through global markets as shares in the struggling Swiss lender crashed to a record low, dragging London’s FTSE 100 down 3.8 per cent to its lowest level this year.

 The US Treasury said it is monitoring the Credit Suisse situation “and has been in touch with global counterparts” after the firm’s shares were suspended.

-The bank recorded a heavy net loss of £6.5 billion last year, and on Tuesday it told investors it had found “material weaknesses” in its own financial reporting, meaning it failed to identify certain risks.
+The bank recorded a heavy net loss of £6.5bn last year, and on Tuesday it told investors it had found “material weaknesses” in its own financial reporting, meaning it failed to identify certain risks.
 One of its top investors, Saudi National Bank, said it was unable to put in any more cash.

 “If the bank fails, this could have major implications for other European banks that have exposure to the beleaguered Swiss lender,” said Fawad Razaqzada, a market analyst for City Index and Forex.
 “Concerns over another 2008-style financial crisis have intensified.”